AI-boosted rare event sampling to characterize extreme weather: Rare event algorithm: Diffusion Monte Carlo

 An attractive property for rare-event simulation algorithms is invariance with respect to monotone bijective transformations of the score function $\theta$.
 Unlike standard DMC, QDMC satisfies this invariance, which provides greater flexibility.
 Nevertheless, some elements of the method, such as the choice of target distribution or the splitting constants $C_k$, remain somewhat arbitrary and require further discussion.\\

-In our experiments, we observed that when the number of walkers $N$ is too small, the quantile-mapping step—based on the empirical estimate of $F_{\theta_k}$ which only relies on the ranking between walkers—can have an undesired effect, sometimes assigning very different weights to walkers with very close scores.
-To avoid this issue, we opted for a simpler normalization procedure described in Eq.~(5) in the main text.
+In our experiments, we observed that when the number of walkers $N$ is too small, the quantile-mapping step—based on the empirical estimate of $F_{\theta_k}$, which only relies on the ranking between walkers—can have an undesired effect, sometimes assigning very different weights to walkers with very close scores.
+To avoid this issue, we opted for a simpler alternative by rescaling the score function $\theta$ at each resampling step using the following transformation